Boruch-Baum/emacs-yeetube.el/README.md

 Search for videos,
 Download them,
-Or just play them using your favorite media player (by default mpv).
+Or just play them using your favorite multimedia player *by default mpv*

 *All without leaving Emacs*

+It's time to *yeet* your browser.

 ### But why?

 Because Emacs.

-Differences with other front-ends:
+#### Differences with other front-ends:
 - No YouTube/Invidious API
 - Includes a simple front-end for `yt-dlp` *not forcing you to use youtube/invidious urls* :)